alextanhongpin/python-bandit/docs/12_modular.md

     style = []
     for col in cols:
-        if "NeuralBandit" in col:
+        if "e_greedy" in col:
             style.append("-")
-        elif "NeuralBanditPerArm" in col:
-            style.append(":")
-        elif "Tree" in col:
+        elif "softmax" in col:
             style.append("--")
-        elif "Logistic" in col:
-            style.append("-.")
         else:
             style.append("-")
     df[cols].plot(